 As the two-atom hydrogen molecule is of a noticeable size in comparison with typical distances of the vdW-minimum, we need to consider several different orientations of the two hydrogen molecules with respect to each other in order to get a general impression of the performance of the vdW functionals.
 This is explored in Figs.~\ref{fig:h2h2:2}, ~\ref{fig:h2h2:3}, and \ref{fig:h2h2:4}.
 The relative positions and orientations are always given in the captions of the figures.

 The location of the minimum depends on the chosen geometry of the setup, the change is consistent with all xc functionals.
-As in Fig.~\ref{fig:h2h2:1}, we observe that VDW2 is close to the PBE result, albeit with a slightly deeper minimum.
-VDW1 and VDW3 always show a minimum further out with a deeper well.
+As in Fig.~\ref{fig:h2h2:1}, we observe that VDW-DF2 is close to the PBE result, albeit with a slightly deeper minimum.
+VDW-DF1 and VDW-DF3 always show a minimum further out with a deeper well.

 We can summarize that in such an idealized situation, HSE06 gives best agreement with QMC when investigating vdW effects.
 PBE is a close second in the description of vdW effects and is on par with HSE06 when it comes to molecular dissociation energies.
 Comparing the computational cost of HSE06 and PBE, PBE seems clearly the best choice for the xc functional in warm dense hydrogen when vdW effects are of interest.
-It is worth pointing out that the vdW-minimum is of order $50$~meV and therefore a tiny contribution to the total energy with a typical scale in the single to multiple eV range.
+It is worth pointing out that the vdW-minimum is of order $5$~meV and therefore a tiny contribution to the total energy with a typical scale in the single to multiple eV range.